sorchanidhubhghaill/cv/index.md

    Awarded 1000 euro
  - Funds for Research In Ophthalmology (FRO) awarded by the Belgian Academy of Ophthalmology
    Awarded 10,000 euro to research the optical effects of explanted IOLs
- - Prinicpal Investigator of the Horizon 2020 consortium "Arrest Blindness" https://www.arrestblindness.eu/
+ - Prinicpal Investigator of the Horizon 2020 consortium "Arrest Blindness" https://www.arrestblindness.eu/ (total award 783065 euro) for implementation of a multicentre clinical trial in corneal limbal stem cell therapy.

 ## Lectures